🚗 Autonomous Driving¶

 -

-This paper proposes SparseWorld-TC, a pure attention-based sparse occupancy world model that bypasses VAE discretization and BEV intermediate representations, directly predicting trajectory-conditioned multi-frame future occupancy end-to-end from raw image features, achieving substantial improvements over existing methods on nuScenes.
+Ours proposes SparseWorld-TC, a pure-attention sparse occupancy world model that bypasses VAE discretization and BEV intermediate representations.
+It end-to-end predicts trajectory-conditioned multi-frame future occupancy directly from raw image features, significantly outperforming existing methods on nuScenes.

 - Sparsity-Aware Voxel Attention and Foreground Modulation for 3D Semantic Scene Completion